Election: History

 Elections were used as early in history as ancient Greece and ancient Rome, and throughout the Medieval period to select rulers such as the Holy Roman Emperor (see imperial election) and the pope (see papal election).

 The Pala King Gopala (ruled c.
 750s – 770s CE) in early medieval Bengal was elected by a group of feudal chieftains.
 Such elections were quite common in contemporary societies of the region.
 In the Chola Empire, around 920 CE, in Uthiramerur (in present-day Tamil Nadu), palm leaves were used for selecting the village committee members.
 The leaves, with candidate names written on them, were put inside a mud pot.
 To select the committee members, a young boy was asked to take out as many leaves as the number of positions available.
 This was known as the Kudavolai system.

-The first recorded popular elections of officials to public office, by majority vote, where all citizens were eligible both to vote and to hold public office, date back to the Ephors of Sparta in 754 BC, under the mixed government of the Spartan Constitution.
+The first recorded popular elections of officials in public office, where all citizens were eligible both to vote and to hold public office, date back to the Ephors of Sparta in 754 BC, under the mixed government of the Spartan Constitution when a multiple-winner plurality-style election system and voice voting was used.
 Athenian democratic elections, where all citizens could hold public office, were not introduced for another 247 years, until the reforms of Cleisthenes.
 Under the earlier Solonian Constitution (c.
 574 BC), all Athenian citizens were eligible to vote in the popular assemblies, on matters of law and policy, and as jurors, but only the three highest classes of citizens could vote in elections.
 Nor were the lowest of the four classes of Athenian citizens (as defined by the extent of their wealth and property, rather than by birth) eligible to hold public office, through the reforms of Solon.
 The Spartan election of the Ephors, therefore, also predates the reforms of Solon in Athens by approximately 180 years.

 In 1946 Mannerheim resigned as president of Finland, and the parliament of Finland elected prime minister Paasikivi to succeed him, with 159 votes.

 Questions of suffrage, especially suffrage for minority groups, have dominated the history of elections.
 Males, the dominant cultural group in North America and Europe, often dominated the electorate and continue to do so in many countries.
 Early elections in countries such as the United Kingdom and the United States were dominated by landed or ruling class males.
 By 1920 all Western European and North American democracies had universal adult male suffrage (except Switzerland) and many countries began to consider women's suffrage.
 Despite legally mandated universal suffrage for adult males, political barriers were sometimes erected to prevent fair access to elections (see civil rights movement).